rbpartC/stackai-challenge/README.md

 ### Common Troubleshooting Steps

 - **Service Fails to Start**
-  - Check environment variables, ensure they are properly named and aligned with variables in the temporal config template, especially database and Elasticsearch connection details => sometimes it seems render doesn't sync automatically some variables.
-Ensure the config template of
+  - Check environment variables, ensure they are properly named and aligned with variables in the temporal config template, especially database and Elasticsearch connection details => sometimes it seems render doesn't sync automatically some variables on redeployment / variable changes.
+Ensure the config template of temporal uses the correct env variable names.
   - Ensure dependent services (e.g., database, Elasticsearch) are running and healthy.

 - **Database Connection Errors**